echebbi/echebbi/README.md

 I used to actively contribute to the following projects:

- - The Engineering Forge (will be open-sourced soon) is a research prototype of a collaboration platform for systems engineers that explored how to bring the best of software collaboration practices (DevOps, CI/CD, ...) to systems engineering.
+ - The Engineering Forge (will be open-sourced soon) is the research prototype of a multi-disciplinary collaboration platform that explored how to bring the best of software collaboration practices (DevOps, CI/CD, ...) to systems engineering.
- - [Pitclipse](https://github.com/pitest/pitclipse) is an plug-in for the Eclipse IDE allowing to perform mutation testing on your Java projects.
+ - [Pitclipse](https://github.com/pitest/pitclipse) is an Eclipse IDE plug-in enabling mutation testing on your Java projects.
 Is is based on [PIT (Pitest)](http://pitest.org).
- - [ALE (Action Language for EMF](https://github.com/gemoc/ale-lang) is an interpreted action language allowing to define behaviors on top of Ecore models and making them executable right away.
+ - [ALE (Action Language for EMF)](https://github.com/gemoc/ale-lang) is an interpreted action language allowing to define behaviors on top of Ecore models and making them executable right away.

 ## Personal projects